statsig-io/docs/docs/statsig-warehouse-native/features/id-resolution.md

 ## ID Logic Data Details

-All modes will require a full reload, so that there's not data inconsistentcy due to historical mappings being changed or new mappings introduced.
+All modes will require a full reload, so that there's not data inconsistency due to historical mappings being changed or new mappings introduced.

-The property source or assignment source used to provide mappings will be filtered to records within the experimental timeframe.
+The property source or assignment source used to provide mappings will be filtered to records within the experiment's date range.
 If a mapping is "evergreen", or not scoped to a specific time period, you can omit the timestamp on the entity property source.

 ### Strict Mode
-All potential mappings between identifiers within the experiment timeframe and exposed population are collected.
+All potential mappings between identifiers within the experiment date range, on the exposed population, are collected.
 If the primary ID has multiple secondary IDs, or vice versa, it is considered polluted and dropped from the analysis.

 ### First Touch Mode